Christoph33one/viks-bakery/README.md

 ---

 ### Footer
-For a footer, I have given imformtaion on the opening hours, a google map of the location form which a user can view, an address and three common socail media links for the them to use and follow the webiste.
-I kept a white background using a line break effect to apply a speprate section of the page.
+For a footer, I have given information on the opening hours, a google map of the location form which a user can view, an address and three common social media links for a user to use and follow the website.
+I kept a white background using a line break effect to apply a separate section of the page.

 ![](assets/footer.png)